thomasderooij/laravel-modules/README.md

 ## Docs
-This package enables you to use the Laravel framework with separate modules for code that can be disables and have dependencies on other modules.
+This package enables you to use the Laravel framework with separate modules for code that can be disabled and have dependencies on other modules.
 A workbench is provided to keep track of the module you're currently working on, and all command, such as "make:controller" apply to the module currently in your workbench.
  Each module has all functionality the vanilla Laravel has, and has service providers which are included in the project